steenk/tripledollar/README.md

 ## Using the help functions

-The help functions are used to apply more advanced features to the DOM object, in the same statement where you create it.
+The help functions are used to apply more advanced features to the DOM element, in the same statement where you create it.
 This is done by making the functions chain to each other.

 ## css

-CSS can be applied directly to the DOM object with Javascript.
+CSS can be applied directly to the DOM element with Javascript.
 This is not always the preferred way, it's often better to put CSS in an CSS file, but sometimes it make sense to use one of the many features in CSS directly in Javascript.
 CSS code has its own syntax, and it's when used in Javascript some terms have to be translated into Javascript names.
 One thing you can't do is having property names like 'background-color', because the dash is not allowed in property names.
 So in Javascript the 'background-color' is used like this:

 	elem.style.backgroundColor = 'yellow';